Robust Immersive Telepresence and Mobile Telemanipulation: NimbRo wins ANA Avatar XPRIZE Finals: Evaluation

 \subsection{System Failures \& Recovery}

-During all three competition runs (qualification, Days~1 and 2) the arm recovery system was put to the test.
+During all three competition runs, the arm recovery system was put to the test.
 On qualification day, we had switched off most traffic on the 2.4\,GHz band since it had proven unstable in the team garages due to channel congestion.
 During the run, there were certain intervals with higher packet jitter on the 5\,GHz band.
-Since redundancy on the arm commands from the operator station to the robot was unavailable, the arm controllers on the robot disabled themselves when not receiving commands.
+Since redundancy on the arm commands was unavailable, the arm controllers on the robot disabled themselves when not receiving commands (see \cref{fig:latency}).
 Thankfully, the packet jitter was only transient, so that auto-restarting the controllers was possible.
 Additionally, during the final task, the left wrist hit the boundary of the stone box with enough force to disable the arm.
-While the auto-recovery did not work immediately since there was pressure on the arm, the operator was able to reduce it by adjusting the torso height, which allowed the arm to enable again.
+Pressure on the arm prevented immediate auto-recovery but the operator resolved the situation by lowering the torso, reducing the pressure and allowing the arm to restart.

-After experiencing the packet jitter on qualification day, we enabled redundancy for the arm commands, which greatly reduced this error class from five instances in qualification to one on Day~1 and none on Day~2.
+After experiencing the packet jitter on qualification day, we enabled redundancy for the arm commands, which greatly reduced this error class from seven instances in qualification to two on Day~1 and only one on Day~2.
 This demonstrates the utility of the redundant communication system.

-Arm shutdowns due to excessive force happened once on both competition days: On Day~1 again in the stone box, and on Day~2 while putting a canister back on the table.
+Arm shutdowns due to excessive force happened once on Day~1 again in the stone box, and on Day~2 while putting a canister back on the table.
 In both cases, auto-recovery immediately succeeded and the run could continue without problems.